Sexual misconduct policy

 If an appeal is not upheld, the matter shall be considered final and binding upon all involved.

-The university prohibits any forms of retaliation against an individual for the purpose of interfering with that individual’s rights or privileges secured under Title IX.
+The university prohibits any forms of retaliation against an individual or the individuals family or friends for the purpose of interfering with that individual’s rights or privileges secured under Title IX.
 This means that the university will not tolerate any form of retaliation taken against anyone who reports or publicly opposes conduct prohibited by this policy or anyone who cooperates in the investigation of a report of conduct prohibited by this policy.

 The university offers programs regarding bystander intervention.
 The bystander intervention